Recognizing Interval Bigraphs by Forbidden Patterns: Basic definitions and properties

 \section{Basic definitions and properties}

-We note that a bigraph is an interval bigraph if and only if each connected component is an interval bigraphs.
-In the remainder of the paper, we shall assume that $H$ is a connected bigraph, with a fixed bipartition $(B,W)$, and that $H^+$ is the pair-digraph of $H$.
+We note that a bigraph is an interval bigraph if and only if each connected component of it is an interval bigraph.
+In the remainder of this paper, we shall assume that $H$ is a connected bigraph, with a fixed bipartition $(B,W)$.

-In \cite{hh2003}, it was shown that a bigraph $H$ is an interval bigraph if and only if its vertices admit a linear ordering $<$ without any of the forbidden patterns in Figure 2.
-If $v_a < v_b < v_c$ and $v_a,v_b$ have the same color and opposite to the color of $v_c$ then $v_av_c \in E(H)$ implies that $v_bv_c \in E(H)$.
+We define the following {\em pair-digraph} $H^+$ corresponding to the forbidden patterns in Figure \ref{fig:fig1}.
+The vertex set of $H^+$ consists of pairs (vertices) $(u,v)$ with $u, v \in V(H)$, and $u \neq v$.